Rock Master Scott & the Dynamic Three: Slick Rick confusion

 The member of Rock Master Scott & the Dynamic Three known as Slick Rick is not the more famous rapper also known as Slick Rick.
 The two were rappers at the same time, and both were on the same label, Reality Records, which has only added to the confusion.
 The Dynamic Three's performer contends that he is the original Slick Rick, as the release date in 1984 of "Request Line" by Rockmaster Scott & the Dynamic Three precedes the release in 1985 of "The Show" by Doug E. Fresh and the Get Fresh Crew, which features MC Ricky D who would eventually use the moniker Slick Rick.

 Discography

 The group released more than these two songs, but "The Roof Is on Fire" (1984), which charted at #5 on the Billboard Hot Dance Music/Maxi-Singles Sales was the main focus at the time.
 The A-side track "Request Line" reached #21 on the Hot R&B/Hip-Hop Singles & Tracks chart.

-The phrase and hook from "The Roof Is on Fire" has become more notable than the group itself, having been sampled by groups such as Chemical Brothers, Coal Chamber, Kid 'n Play, Rancid, the Pharcyde, the Bloodhound Gang and many others.
+The phrase and hook from "The Roof Is on Fire" has become more notable than the group itself, having been sampled by groups such as Chemical Brothers, Coal Chamber, Kid 'n Play, Rancid, the Pharcyde, the Bloodhound Gang, The Soca Boys and many others.